Navairax/Group1/README.md

     elevation = z2 - z1
     print(f"Elevation between {floor1.name} and {floor2.name}: {elevation} Blender units")

 ### Then it prints the elevation difference between the floors.
+It shows in the output of the cod, that the height from floor to floor is 3,8 meters.

 ![image](https://github.com/user-attachments/assets/c1ec1831-ded5-42cb-ad2d-79cbc28c81d4)

 ### To get the number of elevations, we ran this code:

 import ifcopenshell
 from bonsai.bim.ifc import IfcStore